mckennapsean/dissertation/chapters/intro.md

 No work previously exists that connects all three of these aspects for visualization design.

-Many visualization designers reflect on the role and steps of the design process for creating and building novel and useful visualizations [@CITATION].
+Many visualization designers reflect on the role and steps of the design process for creating and building novel and useful visualizations [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011].
 In the field of visualization, a good chunk of problem-driven visualization work conducts design studies, where visualization experts create visualization systems to support solving some real world problem.
 It is helpful both for novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls which can lead to failure.